-You can also purchase capsaicin or cayenne products such as supplements or nasal sprays.
-Purchase nasal sprays online here.
+You can also purchase capsaicin or cayenne products as supplements or nasal sprays.

 Using a neti pot, also called nasal irrigation, may help symptoms caused by nasal polyps.
-It may also help fight polyp causes, like allergies or sinus infection.
+It may also help address polyp causes, like allergies or sinus infection.

-Nasal irrigation involves use of a small pot to run warm saline solution through nasal passages and sinuses.
-When used correctly, studies show it’s a helpful complement to sinus or allergy treatments, according to a 2012 study.
+Nasal irrigation involves use of a small pot to run warm distilled or sterilized salt water solution through nasal passages and sinuses.
+When used correctly, nasal irrigation is a helpful complement to sinus or allergy treatments, according to a 2012 study.

-Step 1: Use warm water, preferably distilled, and fill your neti pot.
-Filtered or purified water is acceptable.
+Step 1: Use warm water, distilled or sterilized, to fill your neti pot.
+Filtered or purified water is also acceptable.
 Prepare warm water by boiling first and then letting it cool.
 You can use warm tap water, but remember that it should be run through a purifier or filter first.
 Never insert hot water into your nose.